JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ## Themes

+<div class="sidenote">You can explore the other themes by typing the command <code class="highlighter-rouge">?theme_classic</code> and looking at the other options.</div>

 Right now, you might be wondering why we have a gray background.
 This is on purpose by the designers of ggplot2 because it makes colors pop out.
 You can change the overall look and feel of your plot using various theme functions.
 I like `theme_bw()`, `theme_classic()`, and `theme_minimal()` myself, so I'll stick with `theme_classic()` for today.
-You can explore the other themes by typing the command `?theme_classic` and see the other options.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1)) +